DjangoGirls/tutorial/python_introduction/README.md

 ## Boolean

-Accidently, you just learned about a new type of object in Python.
+Incidentally, you just learned about a new type of object in Python.
 It's called a __Boolean__ -- and it probably is the easiest type there is.

 There are only two Boolean objects:
 - True